derRiesenOtter/bachelor/docs/thesis/methods.typ

 used.
 Captum is a model interpretability library developed for PyTorch, providing a variety of attribution methods that help identify which features contribute most significantly to a prediction.
-For this work, selected proteins were analyzed using Saliency Maps, which highlight important positions or patterns in the input sequence that influenced the model's output.
+For this work, selected proteins were analyzed using saliency maps, which highlight important positions or patterns in the input sequence that influenced the model's output.
 These analyses were conducted to gain insights into the model's decision-making process and to assess the biological plausibility of the